bushw011/codeWars/README.md

-<br>A place for me to store my solutions to problems found on Codewars.com
+A place for me to store my solutions to problems found on Codewars.com